Skip to Main Content

 Analysis is key

 Reproduction may cause confusion on whether a source is primary, secondary, or even tertiary.
-Many paintings and songs are "remixed" after their creation, these would be secondary resources due to their analysis or interpretation of the original work.
-Similarly, adaptations of novels and plays would be secondary sources, while the performance may still be considered a primary source.
+Many paintings and songs are "remixed" after their creation; these would be secondary resources as they are an analysis or interpretation of the original work.

 • novels and poems